Minime998/obsidian-vault/uni-notes/PP204-formal-logic/lec2-Connectives-and-tfl.md

 ### Symbolization Key

-A **symbolization key** pairs sentence letters with the basic english sentences they represent.
+A **symbolization key** pairs sentence letters with the basic English sentences they represent.

+*A*: Jenny is an anarcho-syndicalist.
+*D*: Dipan is an avid reader of Tolstoy.
+* the sentence letters should stand in for simple sentence units.
+* where possible, we want to bring out logical form, so we'll treat "Jenny is an anarcho-syndicalist and a banker" like:

+*A* Jenny is an anarcho-syndicalist
+*B* Jenny is a banker